 Many of the hardest-to-digest vegan foods are those that are richest in protein—particularly beans and wheat gluten.
 So vegan protein powder makes a great alternative.
 Just one scoop mixed into water provides nearly the amount of protein as an entire 16-ounce can of beans!

 Adults should consume, on a daily basis, about one gram of protein per kilogram of body weight.
 On top of this, much of this protein should come from lysine-rich foods like beans, nuts, seeds, and quinoa.
 One way to help ensure you’re getting sufficient protein is to get into the habit of choosing meals that contain at least one protein-rich item.
 If, for whatever reason, you find you’re still coming up short—or you don’t eat many lysine-rich foods—a vegan protein powder is a great way to make up the difference.

 Amazon carries all the top brands of vegan protein powder.
 Our favorite is Orgain Organic Protein Powder in vanilla or chocolate.
-Orgain’s protein powder is made from the same high-quality organic ingredients found in premium brands costing twice the price, and it also packs in some omega-3s thanks to organic chia seeds.
+Orgain’s protein powder contains the same high-quality organic ingredients found in premium brands costing twice the price.
+Plus it also packs in some omega-3s thanks to organic chia seeds.
 If you decide to give protein powder a try, we highly recommend also buying a 16-ounce shaker bottle.
-These bottles can be a little hard to find in the 16-ounce size because, most of the time, shaker bottles are used for electrolyte drinks that are consumed in larger amounts.
+These bottles are usually tough to find in the 16-ounce size because shaker bottles are primarily used for electrolyte drinks that are consumed in larger amounts.